richlip/mws-restaurant-stage-1-master/README.md

 Another note from me, the map is shown on click, that's faster to load...

-Last note, In one section of lighthouse (responsive), i do not reach 90 (points), as my localhost have not https, what lighthouse recommends.
+Last note, lighthouse, ther is an image in the root calles "lighthouse".
+This is the actual screenshot, after i finished my work.

+I used chrome canary as browser

 Very last note!
 I am so happy, that you read until here, as i am happy, to mostly finnish the project;-)